puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 You can also approach the problem from the other direction.
 The `require` metaparameter is the mirror image of `before`. `require` tells Puppet that the current resource *requires* the one specified by the metaparameter.

-{% aside Metaparameters%}
-Metaparameters are attributes that can be set in any resource to give Puppet extra information about how to manage a resource.
-In addition to resource ordering, metaparameters can help with logging, auditing, and scheduling.
-{% endaside %}

 Using `before` in the `openssh-server` package resource is exactly equivalent to using `require` in the `sshd` service resource: